RubixML/ML/docs/inference.md

 ## Making Predictions
 All estimators implement the [Estimator](estimator.md) interface which provides the `predict()` method.
 The `predict()` method takes a dataset of unknown samples and returns their predictions from the model in an array.

-> **Note:** The inference samples must contain the same number of features (and in the same order) as the samples used to train the learner.
+> **Note:** The inference samples must contain the same number and order of feature columns as the samples used to train the learner.

 ```php
 $predictions = $estimator->predict($dataset);